-Having recently been gladdened by a Thanksgiving gathering – and that commission check with a comma in it – there’s a great feeling of peace about situations with subjects in the title, especially that booster shot.
+Having recently been gladdened by a Thanksgiving gathering – and that commission check with a comma in it – there’s a genuine feeling of peace about important subjects in the title, especially that booster shot.

-After getting enough ‘nothing they charge for’ support from the techs at YouBreakIFix to be back on a laptop to produce my first blog in three weeks – I left $20 for tech snacks anyway – I’m writing about thanks and gratitude as soon as possible.
+After getting enough ‘nothing they charge for’ support from the techs at YouBreakIFix to be back on a laptop and producing my first blog in three weeks, I left $20 for tech snacks anyway.
+I’m writing about thanks and gratitude as soon as possible.

 The Great Suit Feel comes from my manager at Nordstrom’s getting me into 42 Regular suits with four of the designers we carry: Baker, Boss, Millar, Canali.
 I noted in a LinkedIn post that the easiest way to describe it was “It felt like Money.”

 I’m very okay with reflecting and enhancing the good cheer of this season, and yeah, I appreciate what Maverick called a target rich environment right now to work with – I was $5,000 (25%) over goal for first paycheck.
 Business cards and a significant online resource to track customers is part of the process.

 I received half the promised $500 sign-on bonus in this weeks check, and Saturday I’ll invest in extending my wardrobe – the employee discount during ‘House Week’ is 30%.
 Nothing earth-shattering, but I had needs.

 Fact: My micro-economy is definitely better, I have wardrobe budget!

 I’m pretty good in 1-1 situations, helping people make buying decisions, and produce about $600/hr.
 I don’t typically get many returns either.
 My essential credo of customer service is sell it right.
 My writing and sales communications background has always relied on assembling facts, so walking a motivated looker through a ‘how about this, what else, and how much’ process that ends in a sale has always seemed natural.